Raleigh police investigating after toddler falls from fourth-story window

 Neighbors also said the child was a 2-year-old boy.

+“Please God, let him be ok.” — Neighbors react to the news of a Raleigh toddler’s fall from this fourth-story window at Lake Dam Condominiums on Crab Orchard Drive. #abc11 #breaking pic.twitter.com/DCiYzLudBh— Joel Brown (@JoelBrownABC11) March 28, 2019

-According to authorities, the toddler was transported to the hospital in serious condition.
+According to authorities, the toddler was rushed to the hospital in serious condition.

 Anyone with information that might assist the investigation is asked to call Raleigh CrimeStoppers at (919) 834-HELP or visit raleighcrimestoppers.org for text and email reporting options.
 CrimeStoppers pays cash rewards for anonymous tips that help solve cases.